The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Karisa Schreck is co-director of the BRAF Brain Tumor Center at Johns Hopkins.
 Her research focuses on the development of small-molecule targeted therapies for patients with primary brain tumors.
 Dr. Schreck has specific expertise in the treatment of BRAF gene mutations.
 As such, she works with Christine Pratilas’ laboratory to investigate resistance mechanisms to BRAF-targeted therapy.
 Dr. Schreck also writes and runs clinical trials for novel targeted agents through the Comprehensive Brain Tumor Center and the Alliance for Clinical Trials in Oncology.
 Dr. Schreck is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Glioma, Brain Tumor, Astrocytoma, and Glioblastoma.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Glioma, Brain Tumor, Astrocytoma, and Glioblastoma.
+Dr. Schreck is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Acute Cerebellar Ataxia